wiz124/Harry-Li-tri3-Compsci/sortimplement.md

 {% include navigation.html %}

-## Sorting Algorithms analysis:
+# Sorting Algorithms analysis:
+## Terms to know:
+  - time complexity
+      - amount of computer time it takes to run the algorithm
+  - space complexity
+      - amount of memory required by the algorithm until complete execution
 #### Bubble Sort:
 How it works:
-  -swaps adjacent elements if they are in the wrong order -keeps traversing the array and swapping until array sorted
+  - swaps adjacent elements if they are in the wrong order
+  - keeps traversing the array and swapping until array sorted

 ``` java
 //traverse and repeat traversing array
         for (int i = 0; i < array.size() - 1; i++) {